palankai/tutorial-isomorphic/phase-2-introduce-react/README.md

 # Phase 2 - Introduce react

-In this tutorial we will introduce React, and convert our application to a modern universal website.
+In this tutorial we will introduce React.

 This code is crying for a serious refactoring.
 We have 3 very redundant templates.
-If we want to fill our app with real content, we have to break down the template files, create much smaller fragments.
+If we want to fill our app with real content, we have to break template files down, create much smaller fragments.
 We have to create reusable components.
 Although with ejs we can easily achieve that, we will use [React](https://facebook.github.io/react/).

 First we recreate the main page components and through multiple steps we are going to create many small components to have server rendered React web application.

+We will start from [Checkpoint 6](../checkpoints/checkpoint-6/).

 ## Recap